TheMightyd7/politicord-expy/README.md

 # Politicord Leveling

 A fork of Expy, a Discord bot for member XP and ranking.
+This fork adds a few small features like showing the toal number of pages in the leaderboard, a help command, and other Politicord specific changes, features, and branding.

 ## Commands